 The scholarship program is intended for students with an autism spectrum diagnosis who are pursuing undergraduate education at an accredited post-secondary institution.
 Graduate and postgraduate students are not eligible for these scholarship opportunities.

 Qualifying students must be enrolled on a full-time basis.
-Past Schwallie recipients are ineligible to apply for another scholarship.
+Past Schwallie or Hussman recipients are ineligible to apply for another scholarship.
 Any student with an autism spectrum diagnosis is invited to apply, so long as he or she is attending a four-year college or university, a two-year college, a life skills program, or a trade, technical, or vocational school.

 The Schwallie Family Scholarship is for students attending a two or four year university.
-Those applying for the Lisa Higgins Hussman Scholarship attend two or four year universities, life skills or postsecondary programs, or vocational, technical, or trade schools.
+Those applying for the Lisa Higgins Hussman Scholarship attend two year universities, life skills or postsecondary programs, or vocational, technical, or trade schools.

 Students may only apply for one of the two scholarships.